MesquitaEngineer/test-ci-t-abi-ambev/README.md

 Therefore, you will write an API (complete CRUD) that handles sales records.
 The API needs to be able to inform:

+FIZ POR ENQUANTO CREATE E LIST ALL

-* Sale number
+* Sale number OK
-* Date when the sale was made
+* Date when the sale was made OK
-* Customer
+* Customer OK
-* Total sale amount
+* Total sale amount OK
-* Branch where the sale was made
+* Branch where the sale was made OK
-* Products
+* Products OK
-* Quantities
+* Quantities OK
-* Unit prices
+* Unit prices OK
-* Discounts
+* Discounts OK
-* Total amount for each item
+* Total amount for each item OK
-* Cancelled/Not Cancelled
+* Cancelled/Not Cancelled OK

 It's not mandatory, but it would be a differential to build code for publishing events of:
 * SaleCreated